azurecitadel/azurecitadel/content/arc/servers/135-assign.md

 Key questions:

 * what is your preferred automation for deploying Azure Landing Zones for customers migrating to Azure?
-* what will you offer as a default suggested target environment for your customer's hybrid and multicloud estates?
+* what will you offer as a default suggested target environment for your customer's hybrid and multi-cloud estates?
 * what supporting collateral will hybrid engagements need for
   * go to market
   * customer workshops